duleorlovic/blog/_posts/2018-12-01-nested-habtm-forms-for-associations-in-rails.md

   `name='user[name]`, in rails `f.text_field :name` (when f.object.class ==
   User).
 Note that you need to permit each key.

-  Hash values can also be string, array or another hash.
+  Hash values can be string, array or another hash.
 For array (html `name='user[ids][]`) in rails you can use `f.text_field :ids, name:
-  'user[ids][]` (`f.text_field :ids` does not make sense since there are multiple input fields, so better is to use `text_field_tag :name`, but if you are using strong params, than you need to put inside model name, for example `"#{f.object.class.name.underscore}[ids][]"`) we got `params[:user][:ids] #=> [1,2]`.
+  'user[ids][]` (`f.text_field :ids` does not make sense since there are multiple input fields, so better is to use `text_field_tag :name`, but if you are using strong params than you need to put inside model name, for example `"#{f.object.class.name.underscore}[ids][]"`) we got `params[:user][:ids] #=> [1,2]`.
 Hash with hash values rails use it for `fields_for & accepts_nested_attributes_for` html